PennDOT Plans To Toll 9 Bridges Across The State

 - I-95 Girard Point Bridge Improvement Project (Philadelphia County).

-There will be a public involvement process beginning this spring.MORE: Allegheny County Health Department Shuts Down 3 Businesses
+There will be a public involvement process beginning this spring.MORE NEWS: Shedding The 'Quarantine 19:' What Diets Suit You Best?

+PennDOT says these tolls will fund more than $2 billion in projects and create a lot of jobs.